 Professor of Music, Director of Orchestral Activities

-A native of Dallas, Dr. Phillips completed undergraduate studies at Southern Methodist University, where he studied with James Rives Jones.
+A native of Dallas, Phillips completed undergraduate studies at Southern Methodist University, where he studied with James Rives Jones.
 He also studied privately with Richard Burgin, former concertmaster and associate conductor of the Boston Symphony.
-While earning his Master of Arts and Doctor of Musical Arts degrees from the Eastman School of Music in Rochester, New York, Dr. Phillips studied with noted conductors David Effron and Gustav Meier.
-In 1980 Dr. Phillips was appointed assistant conductor of the Atlanta Symphony Orchestra at the time Robert Shaw was music director.
+While earning his Master of Arts and Doctor of Musical Arts degrees from the Eastman School of Music in Rochester, New York, Phillips studied with noted conductors David Effron and Gustav Meier.
+In 1980, he was appointed assistant conductor of the Atlanta Symphony Orchestra at the time Robert Shaw was music director.
 He was selected for that position after winning an invitation-only competition sponsored by the orchestra.

-Dr. Phillips has made many recordings of music of living composers.
-For Centaur he recorded the world premiere compact disc of works of composer Sydney Hodkinson performed by the Eastern Connecticut Symphony and featuring soprano Renee Fleming, star of the Metropolitan Opera.
-His recent recording of composer Thomas Sleeper’s Symphony No. 1 was released in 2010.
-Dr. Phillips is also an active composer himself, and his own recent composition, Midday, was enthusiastically received by audience and critics at its premiere performance in Florida in April 2009.
+Phillips has made many recordings of music of living composers.
+For Centaur he recorded the world premiere compact disc of works of composer Sydney Hodkinson, performed by the Eastern Connecticut Symphony and featuring soprano Renee Fleming, star of the Metropolitan Opera.
+His recording of composer Thomas Sleeper’s Symphony No. 1 was released in 2010.
+Dr. Phillips is also an active composer himself, and his composition, Midday, was enthusiastically received by the audience and critics at its premiere performance in Florida in April 2009.

 Dr. Phillips has been a guest professor at the Liszt Academy of Music in Weimar, Germany, where he taught master classes in conducting and guest conducted the orchestra.
 In Dallas, his performances with the Meadows Symphony Orchestra and his guest conducting appearances with the Dallas Symphony Orchestra have received consistent and enthusiastic critical acclaim.
 As a teacher he continues to work with gifted young orchestral musicians and conductors at the Meadows School of the Arts at SMU and at music festivals in the United States and abroad.